 Unable to breathe, I slip down the rabbit hole

-Inside my five-year-old's mind, I picture little bubbles of oxygen trying to swim through a thick, ugly sludge.
-Only to be met by a steel-trapped door shutting off my lungs to the tiniest spark of breath.
+Inside my five-year-old's mind, I picture little bubbles of oxygen striving to swim through an ugly, thick sludge.
+Only to be stopped by a steel-trapped door, thereby shutting off my lungs to even the tiniest spark of breath.

 Why does breathing have to be so hard?

-My head starts to wobble, like an anchor shifting from side-to-side sinking beneath a deep, black surface.
-My eyelids grow too heavy under their own weight, drooping to cover my big, hazel eyes, as a sheet covers a dead body.
+My head starts to wobble like an anchor shifting from side-to-side, sinking beneath a deep, black surface.
+My eyelids heavy under their weight, droop to cover my big, hazel eyes, like a sheet draping the dead.

 That's when I start falling.
 Down, down deeper and faster.